IQSS/IQSS.emacs/README.md

 Multiple cursors
 -----------------

-You can add multiple cursors by pressing `C-c C-m` and following the on-screen prompts.
+You can add multiple cursors by pressing `C-c m` and following the on-screen prompts.
 This feature is experimental; comments or suggestions welcome at <https://github.com/IQSS/IQSS.emacs/issues>.